 Make sure you sort out your vehicle permit or camping permit before you hit the beach.
 Or get someone else to do the driving for you and book a tour with G'day Adventure Tours.

-There's nothing like catching the sunrise, especially on the first day of the new year.
+There's nothing like catching the sunrise, especially in summer.
 Jollys Lookout, Mt Nebo, is the perfect spot to herald in the dawn, while taking time-out for some quiet reflection to inspire new resolutions.

 Etched into the granite gullies of Mount Mee is Rocky Hole.
 Voted as one of the top attractions to visit near Brisbane, the stunning swimming hole is easily accessed by a walking track and stairs that descend onto boulders that surround the main swimming hole.
 Home not only to an adorable waterfall, but also a timber swing, only accessible by those brave enough to swim across.